Hello!

 FRASER HIGH SCHOOL

-Congratulations to the 61 student-members of the FIVE high school chamber ensembles that participated on Saturday, January 28, 2023, at Rochester High School in the Michigan School Band and Orchestra Association District 16 Solo & Ensemble Festival.
-The Flute ensemble, Saxophone ensemble, Brass ensemble, and Percussion ensemble each received First Division ratings.
-The Clarinet ensemble received a Second Division rating.
+Congratulations to the 72 student-members of the FIVE high school chamber ensembles that participated on Saturday, January 31, 2026, at Rochester High School in the Michigan School Band and Orchestra Association District 16 Solo & Ensemble Festival.
+The Flute ensemble, Clarinet ensemble, Saxophone ensemble, and the Percussion ensemble each received First Division ratings, and the Brass ensemble received a Second Division rating.

-15 events received First Division ratings, a “Superior” performance equivalent to the overall grade of an “A”.
-5 events received Second Division ratings, an “Excellent” performance equivalent to an overall grade of a “B.” 3 events participated for Comments Only.
+12 events received First Division ratings, a “Superior” performance equivalent to the overall grade of an “A”.
+6 events received Second Division ratings, an “Excellent” performance equivalent to an overall grade of a “B.”

 First Division Ratings: